web2solutions/voodux-vue-vuex-demo/README.md

 The VooduX events are being used to illustrate a large environment which possibly could have a lot of side effect being propagated in response to a data change.

+Also, the states are being prepopulated inside store's parent scope.
+The best practices tells to do things like that by dispatching `actions`.

 ### Demo app

 [Check the online demo](https://voodux-vue-vuex-demo.vercel.app/)